YashAgarwalDev/Covid-19-Tracker-2/README.md

-# Covid19 Tracker App with React
+# Covid19 Tracker Version 2.0 with Maps and React

 ## [Live app](https:///)